 *** To get to Poncebos we will take the AS-114 as it passes through Arenas de Cabrales.
 There is clear signage.

 Where to leave the car to do the Cares route?

-Due to the large number of hikers throughout the area, access to Poncebos has been regulated.
-Parking areas have been set up in Arenas de Cabrales and in this town there are bus shuttles to get closer to the beginning of the Cares route, to take the funicular to Bulnes or travel by minibus to the towns of Tielve or Sotres.
+Due to the large number of hikers in the entire area, access to Poncebos has been regulated. have been enabled parking areas in Arenas de Cabrales and in this town there bus shuttles to get closer to the start of the Cares route, to take the funicular to Bulnes or travel by minibus to the towns of Tielve or Sotres.
 You have all the information in the link below.

 Posada de Valdeón - Poncebos Route

 · From Posada de Valdeón it will take between 5 or 6 hours to get to Poncebos.
 Once in the town we follow the road to Cordiñanes; past this village we find the Mirador del Tombo, with a sculpture of the most emblematic species of the Picos, the chamois.
 The road continues parallel to the Cares River, and shortly after, passing the Chorco de los Lobos, we cross the Corona sheepfold, to reach the people of Cain.
 After the bridge over the dam, once past Caín, the path narrows, since the walls of the two massifs already form the true gorge.
 Several tunnels dug into the rock lead us to the Rebecos Bridge and the Bolín Bridge, from where we can see the Cares flowing deep into the gorge.
 Follow the path and we leave behind the small Culiembro sheepfold, where the channel that bears his name starts, and in a steep ascent it leaves us far above, in the Ostón sheepfolds, in the Cornión massif.
 The path continues bordering the river, and after a slight climb it brings us closer to the end of the route in Poncebos.